Mentoring Scheme Guidelines

-- Do expect your mentor to keep in touch – let WiJ know via firstname.lastname@example.org if you have not heard from you mentor after a month of the schemes launch.
-But do remember how precious the time of a senior female journalist is.
-They are not there to get you a job, or edit your copy, but to give general advice about how you might get on
+- Do expect your mentor to keep in touch – let WiJ know via firstname.lastname@example.org if you have not heard from you mentor a month after you are e-introduced.
+You may need to email once or twice or try phoning the desk/department they work on if they are on staff and leaving a message.
+But do remember how precious the time of a more senior female journalist is.
+They are not there to get you a job, or edit your copy, but to give general advice about how you might progress

-- You’re in control of the agenda and need to take responsibility for your development, don’t expect a magic quick fix from your mentor – they’re there to guide you, not to do the work for you
+- You need to take responsibility for your development, don’t expect a magic quick fix from your mentor – they’re there to guide you, not to do the work for you

 - Be receptive to your mentor’s advice and their point of view – even if it’s not what you want to hear!

 - Be flexible and take initiative; seek your mentor’s advice when needed to make the most of the relationship.

 - Be willing to try new things and to consider different ways of getting where you want to be in light of of your mentor’s insight

 - Always make notes from your meetings with your mentor and agree on next steps.

 Please please please do NOT set a date and then not turn up.
 This does nothing for your reputation and may deprive others from benefiting from their support.

 - Please do initiate contact with your mentee within 2 weeks of being assigned as their mentor please

 - Work with your mentee to set realistic goals that will help them progress